abaeakili/AAA-Platforms/README.md

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](#).

-## Security Vulnerabilities
+## Vulnerabilities

-If you discover a security vulnerability within this code, please send contact me [www.abaeakiligithub.io](www.abaeakiligithub.io).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within this code, please [Contact Me](https://abaeakiligithub.io).
+All vulnerabilities will be promptly addressed.

 ## License